MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 - Products using cryptographic algorithms to protect data should include enough metadata along with that content to support migrating to different algorithms in the future.
 This metadata should include the algorithm used, key sizes, and padding modes.
    - For more information on Cryptographic Agility, see the article [Cryptographic Agility](https://msdn.microsoft.com/magazine/ee321570.aspx).
 - Where available, products should use established, platform-provided cryptographic protocols rather than reimplementing them, including signing formats (for example, use a standard, existing format).
-- Symmetric stream ciphers such as RC4 shouldn't be used.
-Instead of symmetric stream ciphers, products should use a block cipher, specifically AES with a key length of at least 128 bits.
 - Don't report cryptographic operation failures to end-users.
 When returning an error to a remote caller (for example, web client, or client in a client-server scenario), use a generic error message only.
    - Avoid providing any unnecessary information, such as directly reporting out-of-range or invalid length errors.
 Log verbose errors on the server only, and only if verbose logging is enabled.
 - Extra security review is highly recommended for any design incorporating the following items: